Hello Orbit example¶

 This will take roughly 2 to 3 minutes.

 There you go, you just created your first Orbit Monitor and schedule it to run periodically.
-The Monitor is created from our hello-orbit.py
+The Monitor is created from our hello-orbit.py script, which doesn't do much except printing out "hello orbit" everytime it is run.

 Next, let's do something more interesting: using Orbit Monitor to monitor data quality, input and concept drifts.